SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 }
 ```

-:point_right: Add a new file `xs-app.json` to the same directory (`app/`) to configure the app router.
-This file not only defines the welcome page, but also defines which requests are forwarded to which Cloud Foundry application.
+:point_right: Add a new file `xs-app.json` to the same directory (`app/`), with the following content, to configure the app router:

 ```json
 {